Truth About Vitamin Water -- Do 'Functional Beverages' Work?

 For those of you concerned about memory loss, San Francisco–based Purity.Organic wants to help.
 The company's functional-water beverages contain ginkgo biloba, which they claim enhances memory.
 Unfortunately, there is no conclusive evidence to support an effect of ginkgo on memory or dementia, according to the National Council Against Health Fraud.

 Some beverage companies build advertising campaigns around promising -- but preliminary -- research leading consumers to believe a functional water is some kind of prevention miracle.
 People who purchase Preventiv, a functional water containing the red wine antioxidant resveratrol, are led to think that their bottle of Berry Bordeaux benefits the heart.
 Preventiv's slogan is "Enjoy the heart healthy, anti-aging benefits of a case of red wine."
 (The company notes that the statement has not been evaluated by the FDA.)
-Although animal studies have
+Although animal studies have demonstrated positive effects of resveratrol, a review of research on the chemical in the April issue of the journal Mechanisms of Ageing and Development showed that scientists are still in the midst of figuring out how it works in humans.

 So, don't swallow the functional Kool-Aid just yet.